PrzZiomek2/my-book/README.md

-A web application for book lovers, to browse, rate, comment and discuss literary items.
-The app consists of book search, a book rating system, a user account with a list of favourites and rated ones.
-Subsequently, other functionalities, like reading suggestions and book ranking will be added.
+A web application for book lovers.
+The app uses an OpenAI model to provide reading suggestions based on the user profile, preferences, and reading history.
+Additionally, the app includes book search, a book rating system, and a user account that allows users to create lists of favourites and reads.
+Furthermore, a user can rate books and add opinions.
+Subsequently, other functionalities, like book ranking, will be added.

-Project in its early phase.
+Project in progresss.

 Project technology stack:

-TypeScript, Next.js, React.js, Material UI, MongoDB, React Hook Form
+TypeScript, Next.js, React.js, Material UI, MongoDB, React Hook Form, OpenAI API, Google Books API